filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus wallet command [command options] [arguments...]

 COMMANDS:
    new                            Generate a new key of the given type list                           List wallet address balance                        Get account balance export                         export keys import                         import keys default                        Get default wallet address set-default                    Set default wallet address sign                           sign a message verify                         verify the signature of a message delete                         Soft delete an address from the wallet - hard deletion needed for permanent removal market                         Interact with market balances help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```

 ### lotus wallet new

 ```
 NAME:
    lotus wallet new - Generate a new key of the given type